-Picture of Health – This Talent increases your Vitality pool by 3% for each point in Warfare, which works perfectly with this build.This should be your first or second pick.
+Picture of Health – This Talent increases your Vitality pool by 3% for each point in Warfare, which works perfectly with this build.This should be your 3rd pick.

 Leech – Heals you when standing in blood.
 Might be a bit overkill, but better than most Talents for this build.